Netropolitan/ai-tools-ahk/README.md

 Follow the installation instructions on the site.

 *Note: You can use the .exe version of the AI Tools script if you prefer not to install AutoHotkey.
 The script is portable and doesn’t require installation.*
 &nbsp;

+**3. Download and Extract Files**

+Navigate to the [AI Tools GitHub repository](https://github.com/Netropolitan/ai-tools-ahk) and download the latest release .zip file.
+Extract the contents to your desired directory, I would recommend adding is to the AutoHotKey directory in your documents.
+&nbsp;

 **4. Run the Script**